-MATH-1100-Everyday Mathematics-4.00 credit hours
+MATH-1100 - Everyday Mathematics - 4.00 credit hours

-Prerequisite: Grade C or better in MATH-0070 or an equivalent college course, or an acceptable score on a placement or prerequisite exam MATH-1100 explores applications of mathematics used to solve modern problems.
+Prerequisite: Grade C or better in MATH-0070 or an equivalent college course, or an acceptable score on a placement or prerequisite exam

+MATH-1100 explores applications of mathematics used to solve modern problems.
 This course is designed for students whose degree does not require any further mathematics courses as it will not serve as a prerequisite for any other math or science course.
 Topics include graph theory, introduction to statistics, linear regression, probability, voting systems, fair division and apportionment, identification numbers, encryption, patterns, and finance models.
 (4 contact hrs)

-MATH-1280-Mathematics for Education 1-4.00 credit hours
+MATH-1280 - Mathematics for Education 1 - 4.00 credit hours

-Prerequisite: Grade C or better in MATH-1000 or an equivalent college course, or an acceptable score on a placement or prerequisite exam (formerly MATH-1260) MATH-1280 is the first course in a two-course sequence for elementary education students and includes technology; sets; relations; functions; logic; mathematical systems; systems of numeration; natural numbers, integers, and rational and real numbers; prime numbers; greatest common factor; and least common multiple.
-(4 contact hrs)
+Prerequisite: Grade C or better in MATH-1000 or an equivalent college course, or an acceptable score on a placement or prerequisite exam (formerly MATH-1260) MATH-1280 is the first course in a two-course sequence for elementary education students and includes technology; sets; relations; functions; logic; mathematical systems; systems of numeration; natural numbers, integers, and rational and real numbers; prime numbers;

-MATH-1290-Mathematics for Education 2-4.00 credit hours
+MATH-1290 - Mathematics for Education 2 - 4.00 credit hours